medic/medic-docs/md/dev/workflow.md

 Each day developers post our objectives in the #dailies Slack channel for the previous and current day and discuss any potential blockers.
 If a issue will not be completed within an iteration time frame that should be discussed.

+There are optional daily standup meetings, at 9am UTC (10am CEST) and 8pm UTC (9am NZST).
+Show up if you want, it's a good place to check in and discuss issues.

 ## Weekly Call

 Each week the team meets on a call to discuss progress and plans for the next week.
 Someone reports back to #weeklies to update the wider team.